rumbu13/sharp/cstod.md

 ```

 ##Exception handling
-`try`, `catch`, `finally` semantics are exactly the same in D, but the `Exception` hierarchy is different.
-Your custom exceptions must derive from `Exception` class like in C#, but `Exception` class is inheriting the `Error` and `Throwable`.
+`try`, `catch`, `finally` and `throw` semantics are exactly the same in D, but the `Exception` hierarchy is different.
+Your custom exceptions must derive from `Exception` class like in C#, but `Exception` class is inheriting `Error` and `Throwable`.
 The last two exceptions are not intended to be caught, being considered fatal errors.

 Another way to handle exceptions in D is using `scope` statements:
 ```
 void Foo()